Gina is a collectibles dealer who has an extensive personal collection of holiday villages, leather-bound books, and Disney figurines.

 - Art and Architecture

-So as you can see, there's definitely something for everyone at Dept 56.
+So as you can see, there's definitely something for everyone at Department 56.

 Christmas in the City captures the excitement of city life during the holiday season.

-This cathedral is my absolute favorite of the 2017 Dept 56 collection.
-Its actually a 30th anniversary edition of the original St. Nicolas Cathedral which was also stunning.
+This cathedral is my absolute favorite of the 2017 Department 56 collection.
+It's actually a 30th-anniversary edition of the original St. Nicolas Cathedral, which was also stunning.

 This lighted village house comes signed and is a numbered limited edition.